-Next November, the swimming pool and spa sector will welcome a brand new digital event: Piscine Connect.
+Next October, the swimming pool and spa sector will welcome a brand new digital event: Piscine Connect.
 One of its highlights will be the possibility of presenting your innovative pool products or services in an online forum.
 A real business booster during the fall!
-If you would like to run a webinar presentation during this pool show but don't know how to create it, this article is for you!
+If you would like to run a webinar presentation during this pool show but don't know how to create it, this article is for you.

 1. Find the right format for your talk